ArtemDanilov/Flexipic/README.md

 After installation, Flexipic will create the following files:

  -   **flexipic.php**: This configuration file will be generated in the `config/statamic` directory.

-  -  **output.blade.php**: This file will be created in the `resources/views/vendor/flexipic` directory.

 ### Usage